Home > North America > Panama > How To Get Residency in Panama: A Comprehensive Guide

 Permanent residents of Panama who are proficient in Spanish can apply for local citizenship after legally residing in the country for a certain period.
 The required time frame for naturalization ranges from 1 to 5 years, depending on the applicant’s nationality (generally, it is less than 3 years for Spanish-speaking countries).

-Typically, non-Spanish speakers can apply for Panamanian citizenship after living in Panama for five years with permanent residency (or three years if they have a Panamanian spouse or children).
+Typically, Non-native Spanish speakers can apply for Panamanian citizenship after living in Panama for five years with permanent residency (or three years if they have a Panamanian spouse or children).
 Applicants must pass an interview that tests their knowledge of Spanish, Panamanian history, geography, and civic rights to qualify for citizenship.

 Passport Utility: